 - Research and Business Development

-The Administration Division administers and manages the Authority's corporate offices in an environment that enhances the recruitment, development and retention of qualified staff while providing the mechanisms for the efficient and effective use of resources.
+The Administration Division is responsible for administering and managing the Authority’s corporate offices and providing the mechanisms for the efficient and effective use of resources.

 Consumer and Corporate Affairs Division